Oreofreakshake/DSA-assignment/README.md

 ### Bubble Sort

--   Not that fast but it is acceptable, with the average speed of O(n) although in average it was O(n^2)
+-   Not that fast but it is acceptable, with the average speed of O(n) although in some cases it showed O(n^2)

 ### Selection Sort